 - Eagle 20 EW at 4 to 6 fl oz/100 gal water for home orchards or landscape use.
 Do not apply within 14 days of harvest.
 Do not use on pear.
 Group 3 fungicide.
 24-hr reentry

-- Flint 50 WG at 2 to 2.5 oz/A. Do not use within 14 days of harvest.
+- Flint Extra at 2.5 to 2.9 fl oz/A. Do not use within 14 days of harvest.
 Injury may occur to Concord grapes if accidentally sprayed.
 Group 11 fungicide.
 12-hr reentry.